A Better AWS DynamoDB Console Alternative

 [ ORDER BY key [DESC|ASC], ... ](AWS docs.)

-One table, an optional WHERE, optional ordering — no JOIN, no GROUP BY, no
+One table, an optional WHERE, optional ordering: no JOIN, no GROUP BY, and

-aggregate beyond SIZE.
-That faithfully exposes DynamoDB's single-table access model,
+That faithfully exposes DynamoDB's single-table access model, but it means

-stops, and the PartiQL examples guide has copy-paste
+grammar stops, and the PartiQL examples guide has

 DynoTable's SQL Workbench compiles richer SQL — INNER/LEFT JOIN, GROUP BY,